oneapi-src/oneDAL/docs/source/api/data-management/backend-primitives.rst

 .. ******************************************************************************
-.. * Copyright 2021 Intel Corporation
+.. * Copyright contributors to the oneDAL project
 .. *
 .. * Licensed under the Apache License, Version 2.0 (the "License");
 .. * you may not use this file except in compliance with the License.